kiwih/tt03-verilog-qtcoreA1/README.md

 Probably the most interesting thing about this design is that all functional Verilog beyond the Tiny Tapeout wrapper was written by GPT-4, i.e. not a human!
 The author (Hammond Pearce) developed with GPT-4 first the ISA, then the processor, fully conversationally.
 Hammond wrote the test-benches to validate the design, and then had the appropriate back-and-forth with GPT-4 to have it fix all bugs.
-For your interest, we will provide all conversation logs in the project repository.
+For your interest, we provide all conversation logs in the project repository under the `/chats` directory.

 The architecture defines a processor with the following components: